The Watersons >

 The Whitby Lad / Botany Bay / The Boston Burglar

 The Watersons sang The Whitby Lad in 1966 on their album A Yorkshire Garland.
-Like most of the tracks from this LP, it was re-released in 1994 on the CD Early Days.
-Both this track and a live recording from the South Street Seaport, New York on July 5, 1978 (with Martin Carthy singing lead) were included in 2004 on the Watersons' 4 CD anthology Mighty River of Song.
+Like most of the tracks from this LP, it was re-released in 1994 on their CD Early Days.
+Both this track and a live recording from the South Street Seaport, New York on 5 July 1978 (with Martin Carthy singing lead) were included in 2004 on the Watersons' 4 CD anthology Mighty River of Song.
 A.L.
-Lloyd commented in the original album's sleeve notes:
+Lloyd noted on the original album:

 A big family of highwaymen and poacher songs interbred with a family of transportation songs to produce a large number of offspring all resembling each other closely.
 A central feature of them all is the lamentation of the aged parents.
 The Whitby Lad was collected from Mr. W. F. Verril of Staithes some sixty years ago by R. A. Gatty.
 In other versions the young transportee comes from other parts and sails down other rivers than the Humber.
 On the face of it the song is modest enough but it has exercised a powerful interest on singers and hearers alike and versions of it quickly became common in Scotland, Ireland and America (where it still flourishes under such titles as The Boston Burglar and The Jail at Morgantown).

-Jumbo Brightwell sang Botany Bay in a recording made by Keith Summers in 1971-77 that was included in 2006 on the Veteran anthology Good Hearted Fellows: Traditional Folk Songs, Music Hall Songs, and Tunes from Suffolk.
-Mike Yates commented in the liner notes:
+Jumbo Brightwell sang Botany Bay in a recording made by Keith Summers in 1971-77 that was included in 2006 on the Veteran anthology of traditional folk songs, music hall songs, and tunes from Suffolk, Good Hearted Fellows.
+Mike Yates noted: